Ernestoffor/Data-Lake-in-AWS-EMR/README.md

 This project is a follow-up to [an earlier project](https://gitlab.com/offor20/data_modeling_with_postgreSQL).
 The music streaming company has grown its users base and decided to migrate the company's data to data lake in AWS EMR cluster.
 Their datasets reside in two directories inside an AWS s3 bucket.
 The directories are :
 * s3://udacity-dend/song_data
 * s3://udacity-dend/log_data
-In the project, Extraction, Loading and Transformation (ELT) data pipeline is built.
+<p>In the project, Extraction, Loading and Transformation (ELT) data pipeline is built.
 First and foremost, spark is used to read data from the aforementioned two urls.
-Data is extracted to realise five tables, namely:
+Data is extracted to realise five tables, namely: </p>
 * **songplays_table (a Fact-Table)**- a table computed from the log records where page = NextSong.
 These are songs that can be played.
 The table has the following fields:
     * songplay_id of IntegerType
     * start_time of DoubleType